devlemire/react-day-1/README.md

 ### Instructions

-1. In order to keep track of quantity, modify the addItemToCart method.
+1. In order to keep track of quantity, modify the addToCart method.
 When adding to the cart, it should check if the item is already on the cart, and if so, increase that object's quantity value by one.
     <details><summary> Detailed Instructions </summary>
     Modify the addItemToCart method, so that it can keep track of quantity if their are multiple instances of an item in the cart.

     ```js
-    addItemToCart( item ){
+    addToCart( item ){
         // make a deep copy of the cart array, to avoid mutating state.

         let newCart = this.state.cart.map( cartItem => Object.assign({}, cartItem) )
         let itemIndex = newCart.findIndex( cartItem => cartItem.id === item.id)
         if( itemIndex!== -1){
             newCart[itemIndex].quantity++
         } else {
             item.quantity++
             newCart.push(item)
         }
         this.setState({
             cart:newCart
         })
     }
     ```